Vitis Platform Flow Example: Adding a Raspberry Pi Camera to SmartCam’s Platform

 make overlay OVERLAY=smartcam

-After the makefile completes, you should find:
+After the makefile completes, the following displays:

 $working_dir/overlays/examples/smartcam/binary_container_1/link/int/system.bit